Chief of the Philippine National Police: Command Group

 The PNP Chief is assisted by the Command Group.
-The current deputy chief for administration is PLtGen.
-Bernard M. Banac, the current deputy chief for operations is PLtGen.
-Edgar Alan O. Okubo, and the Acting Chief for Directorial Staff is PMGen.
+The current Deputy Chief for Administration is PLtGen.
+Bernard M. Banac, the current Deputy Chief for Operations is PLtGen.
+Wilson Joseph Lopez, and the Chief for Directorial Staff is PLtGen.
 Neri Vincent D. Ignacio.

 List

 The following lists people who have assumed the position of Chief of the Philippine National Police.
 This includes people who served as Officer-in-Charge (OIC) of the PNP.
 This excludes OIC tenure due to temporary incapacitation of filing of a leave of absence of the incumbent – who would later resume fulfilling their duties.